AbstractEvent

 Get the concrete event class name for the given event name.

-getEventClassByEventName(string eventName) : string
+getEventClassByEventName( eventName) :

 This method falls back to the generic Joomla\Event\Event class if the event name is unknown to this trait.